 Management and Evaluation

-Fire and Ice operations are overseen by a Leadership Team that brings scientific expertise to the project, and a smaller Management Team that oversees day-to-day operations.
-Project leaders are in turn assisted by two panels of authorities and experts and two groups of evaluators.
+Fire & Ice operations are overseen by a Leadership Team that brings scientific expertise to the project, and a smaller Management Team that oversees day-to-day operations.
+Project leaders are in turn assisted by three panels of authorities and experts and two groups of evaluators.
 In addition to these panels, a pair of Student Ambassadors work with Fire & Ice project leads to implement programs and activities to benefit graduate and undergraduate students involved in the program.

-External evaluators of the project as a whole are Julia Melkers, Associate Professor of Public Policy and Management in the Arizona State University School of Public Affairs and director of ASU's Center for Organization Research and Design, and Eric Welch, Director of ASU’s Center for Science, Technology and Environmental Policy Studies, serving as independent consultants.
+External evaluators of the project as a whole are Julia Melkers, Foundation Professor of Public Policy and Management in the Arizona State University School of Public Affairs and director of ASU's Center for Organization Research and Design, and Eric Welch, Director of ASU’s Center for Science, Technology and Environmental Policy Studies, serving as independent consultants.
 An additional DEW evaluation is being undertaken by Angela Larson of the Goldstream Group LLC, a Fairbanks-based planning, development and evaluation company.
 Both Melkers/Welch and Larson provide annual reports, including summaries of data, findings, and recommendations, which are shared with the F&I Leadership Team and with the NSF.
-F&I leaders institute annual midcourse changes based on these evaluations as appropriate.
+F&I leaders institute annual changes based on these evaluations as appropriate.